-4. Take Care Of yourself
+4. Take care of yourself

-A few truths worthy of mentioning:
+A few truths worth mentioning:

 Miss Sania inspires me.
-To give, to love, to be patient, to be understanding, to worry about nothing significant, to love everything and everyone, to smile even when it hurts, to be gentle to myself, to be sensitive to others spaces, to take care of myself and to live a well balanced lifestyle.
+To give, to love, to be patient, to be understanding, to worry about nothing significant, to love everything and everyone, to smile even when it hurts, to be gentle to myself, to be sensitive to others’ spaces, to take care of myself, and to live a well-balanced lifestyle.

 The goal is to grow.
 So if you’re interested in joining me on this incredible self-care journey, download my FREE Self Care through Therapy Checklist here